 The Tutorial and Academic Enhancement Center (TAEC) is committed to assisting students in enhancing their learning potential and developing proficiency in their academic endeavors.
 The Center is divided into two units to better meet the specialized needs of students.
 Each can be accessed in 143 Peltier Hall.
-Daytime and evening peer tutoring is provided.
+Daytime tutoring is provided.
 The center is certified by the National Tutoring Association, the College Reading and Learning Association, and is a member of the Association for the Tutoring Profession and the National College Learning Center Association.

 The Tutoring Center offers peer tutoring to students enrolled in freshman level history, mathematics, chemistry, biology, physics, and foreign language.

 The Writing Center is staffed with writing consultants who assist students with writing assignments from any subject area.
 Also on staff are English instructors to assist those students in developmental English.

 With the University Honors Program, Nicholls offers special experiences and curriculum enhancements to high-achieving and highly motivated students.
 Honors Program students become part of a community of like-minded colleagues through small, personalized classes directed by outstanding professors, through reserved residence hall suites and dedicated study centers, and through participation in exclusive extramural academic activities.
 In this fashion, honors students receive a greater college experience, a distinctly personal education that directly involves them in the learning process, and an exceptional preparation for the competitive world beyond the university.

 The University Honors Program provides honors courses as alternatives to several general education courses, as well as advanced elective courses in specific fields of study.
 In addition to this privilege, honors students also enjoy first-day registration each semester, self-governance through an honors student council, and opportunities for both independent research (the Honors Thesis) and international study (Honors Abroad).